stuart/oqgraph_rails/README.md

     end
 ```

-## Setup

-This gem requires the use of MySQL or MariaDB with the OQGraph engine plugin.
-For details of this see: http://openquery.com/products/graph-engine

-You should be able also to extend the edge and node models as you wish.
+The associations defined on the edge and node model are:
-The gem will automatically create the OQgraph table and the associations to it from your node model.

-The associations are:

 ```
   node_model.outgoing_edges
   node_model.incoming_edges
   node_model.outgoing_nodes
   node_model.incoming_nodes

   edge_model.to
   edge_model.from
 ```

+You should be able also to extend the edge and node models as you wish.
+The gem will automatically create the OQgraph table and the associations to it from your node model.

 ## Examples of Use